ksali/BSc_Underwater_Image_Enhacement/README.md

 THis is Repository includes the Matlab code used for my BSc Thesis in Underwater Image Enhancement.

-NOTE: The code is not originally.
+NOTE: The code is not originally my personal built from scratch.
 I have simply used it for my research purposes with some small tweaks.